 We understand that many UK Higher Education Institutions have similarly committed to divest or avoid such investments in some way and we hope that many more of our fellow educational institutions will join us and add their voice to this movement.

 UCA continues to be committed to managing carbon emissions from our own operations.
-Since 2005, we have reduced our absolute carbon emissions from energy consumption by 44%.
-We are ranked in the University Carbon League Tables (BriteGreen, 2016) in 26th place out of 127 English Universities in terms of percentage reduction in absolute carbon emissions in 2014/15 compared to 2005.
-For further information on sustainability, visit our environment and sustainability at UCA page.
+Since 2005, we have reduced our absolute carbon emissions from energy consumption by 56% and we are committed to achieving Net Zero carbon emissions for energy consumption by 2030.